-Good technology writing doesn’t always come easily.
+Good technology writing doesn’t come easily.
+Not at first.

 Most people can usually produce simple, straightforward copy even if they’ve little experience.
 That’s the best place to start.

 Start by sticking to basic words and simple sentence structures.
 Don’t worry if it feels like plodding.
 You can experiment when you feel more confident.